ykonyk/First-JS-program/README.md

 ## Intro ##
 >This is my first progrmam using java script.

+## Program explanation ##
+>One type of education is introduced like switch argument and receives an printed messege.

+## Rest of info ##
-Feel free to use this code if you need.
+>Feel free to use this code if you need.
+>It just a training exercise.